 These are the words you’ve been waiting for someone important to say to you.
 Without realizing it, you’ve been waiting for YOURSELF to say them to you, and mean it sincerely.

-You are the most important person in your own life.
-You are also the person whose love you need above all else.
+You are the most important human in your own life.
+You are the person you most need to learn to live peacefully with.

 The Reasons Not to Heal Your Life